 It is our mission to make package and dependency management work for software development teams and the community.
 We do this by leveraging existing tools, building innovative services on top.

 MyGet believes in being open and available to users and customers.
 We want to be directly involved with our customers and the wider software development community, and continuously polish and innovate our products to remove roadblocks our customers face.

 In 2011, Maarten Balliauw and Xavier Decoster started MyGet as a little tool to help in creating and managing NuGet packages.

-Since 2013, MyGet is a privately-held software company which has grown into an enterprise-grade software-as-a-service product providing friction-free continuous integration & delivery for a variety of dependency and package managers out there, such as NuGet, .NET debugger symbols, NPM, Bower, VSIX, Maven, ...
+Since 2013, MyGet is a privately-held software company which has grown into an enterprise-grade software-as-a-service product providing friction-free continuous integration & delivery for a variety of dependency and package managers out there, such as NuGet, .NET debugger symbols, NPM, Bower, Maven, PHP Composer, VSIX, ...